Automated Testing of Spatially-Dependent Environmental Hypotheses through Active Transfer Learning: Introduction

 Incorporating prior information helps to address this problem.
 For any given \ac{QOI}, for example soil Nitrogen content, other sources of information may exist in the environment about its distribution.
 Environmental quantities are often spatially-dependent, meaning their measured values depend on where they are in space.
 A useful technique to exploit this is the \ac{GP}, known as kriging in geostatistics.
 This nonparametric machine learning technique uses a covariance function to define how relations in space dictate relations in measurement values \cite{rasm06gaus_proc}.
 It can give an estimate for a quantity at any point in space conditioned on sparse samples.
 See example maps produced from a \ac{GP} in Fig. \ref{fig:example_gp}.

 Additionally, correlations often exist between the values of different quantities.
 One example is the relationship between Nitrogen, soil moisture, and temperature \cite{gunt12effec_mois}.
 These relationships can be exploited through the technique of transfer learning.
+Though transfer learning is often applied to image and text classification \cite{zhuan21comp_surv,Weiss_2016}, the concept is also useful in domains such as this one.
 In the context of this work, transfer learning improves predictions of a \ac{QOI} by using learned patterns in related quantities.
 This can also be realized through \acp{GP} through a ``multi-task'' covariance function that accommodates data from multiple sources.

 To improve the efficiency of learning these relationships, the technique of active learning can be applied, which involves the process of choosing better samples to take based on their potential informativeness. \acp{GP} give values of uncertainty about the estimates they produce, which can be used to calculate which samples will yield the most information about the \ac{QOI}.